sharat-sa/sharat-sa.github.io/_pages/about.md

   limit: 5 # leave blank to include all the blog posts
 ---

-I am a graduate student working on electrochemical characterisation of high performance materials.
-Previously, I worked with Professor Naga Phani at the Indian Institute of Science in developing novel methods for interfacial characterisation of (solid-state) metal-anode batteries.
-From August, I will be joining the Cockrell School of Engineering at UT Austin as a doctoral student, where this research would be continued.
-Currently I am working as a part-time interior designer and full time vacationer.
+I am a materials researcher working on electrochemical characterisation of high performance materials.
+Previously, I worked with methods development for interfacial characterisation of (solid-state) metal-anode batteries.
+Starting September, I will be continuing my research with solid-state batteries at UT Austin as a doctoral student.
 <p>
 Outside of materials research, I am interested in design, literature, technology and journalism.
 A majority of my (non-academic) published work can be found at <a href='https://manthanmagazine.wordpress.com'>Manthan</a>, with which I was associated with till June 2025 (when I graduated from IISER-Mohali, my alma-mater).
 I am also exceptionally proud of setting up the <a href='https://web.iisermohali.ac.in/web/students/webpages/srmc.html'>Student-Run-Mess</a> at IISER-Mohali, with which I continue to be associated.
 <p>